My research program

 My research is motivated by two questions:

 My work in economic history approaches (1) from a legal angle, attempting to identify origins of Western Europe's politico-legal distinctives.
-Most of the rest of my work, on economic calculation and contemporary politcal economy, addresses (2).
-Together, the two strands of inquiry sketch the outline of a new history of commerce, in which the rule of law and thick capital markets create a feedback loop for long-run growth.
+My answer puts Harold Berman's work on the origins of the Western legal tradition in dialogue with the recent research of Schulz and Henrich on ecclesiastical kin-marriage prohibitions.
+Most of the rest of my work, on economic calculation and contemporary political economy, addresses (2).
+Together, the two strands of inquiry sketch the outline of a new history of commerce, in which religiously mediated law and thick capital markets create a feedback loop for long-run growth.